ionic-team/ionic-docs/docs/api/accordion.md

 The accordion animation works by knowing the height of the `content` slot when the animation starts.
 The accordion expects that this height will remain consistent throughout the animation.
 As a result, developers should avoid performing any operation that may change the height of the content during the animation.

-For example, using [ion-img](../img) may cause layout shifts as it lazily loads images.
+For example, using [ion-img](./img) may cause layout shifts as it lazily loads images.
 This means that as the animation plays, `ion-img` will load the image data, and the dimensions of  `ion-img` will change to account for the loaded image data.
 This can result in the height of the `content` slot changing.
-Developers have a couple options for avoiding this:
+Developers have a few options for avoiding this:

 1. Use an `img` element without any lazy loading. `ion-img` always uses lazy loading, but `img` does not use lazy loading by default.
 This is the simplest option and works well if you have small images that do not significantly benefit from lazy loading.

 2. Set a minimum width and height on `ion-img`.
 If you need to use lazy loading and know the dimensions of the images ahead of time (such as if you are loading icons of the same size), you can set the `ion-img` to have a minimum width or height using CSS.
 This gives developers the benefit of lazy loading while avoiding layout shifts.
 This works when using an `img` element with `loading="lazy"` too!

+3. If neither of these options are applicable, developers may want to consider disabling animations altogether by using the `animated` property on [ion-accordion-group]('./accordion-group').

 ## Usage